iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

 ---

 Before installing IOMesh, refer to the following to choose how you install IOMesh.
-- Quick Installation：One click to install IOMesh online, but all parameters take default values and cannot be modified.
+- Quick Installation: One click to install IOMesh online, but all parameters take default values and cannot be modified.
 - Custom Installation: Configure parameters during installation on your own, but during installation, you must ensure that the Kubernetes cluster network is connected to the public network.
 - Offline Installation: Recommended when the Kubernetes cluster cannot communicate with the public network and support for custom parameters during installation.

 ## Quick Installation

 **Precautions**
-- Quick installation installs the Community Edition by default and supports IOMesh deployment on only 3 worker nodes.
-- Only hybrid disk configurations are supported.
 - The CPU architecture of the Kubernetes cluster must be Intel x86_64.
+- The Community edition is installed by default and only 3 worker nodes are supported for IOMesh deployment.
+- Only hybrid disk configurations are only allowed.

 **Procedure**